-When our outlook is a reflection of His outlook. . .then we’re on our way to exercising spiritual boldness.
+When our outlook is a reflection of His outlook. . .we’ll have spiritual boldness.

 5. Be A Finisher.

-Have you ever started a project, assignment or job with a sudden burst of enthusiasm only to be slowed down by an obstacle and stop short of your goal by continual obstacles?
+Have you ever started a project, assignment or job only to be slowed down and stop short of your goal by continual obstacles?

-Congratulations, you’re average.
-But you don’t have to stay that way.
+That happens when you’re average.
 Those who rise above the crowd are the ones who go the extra mile while others are relaxing in front of the TV.

-The strength of a person’s character. . .their drive to success is determined by whether or not they can finish what they started.
+The strength of a person’s character. . is determined by whether they finish what they started.